leshy/automata/README.md

 or stuff that perceves, like CA, boids, etc.

-spaces are immutable objects, machines are functions returning other machines potentially with their location transformed views, storage and controllers as plugins
+spaces are immutable objects, machines are functions returning other machines potentially with their location transformed.

+views, storage and controllers are implemented as plugins